-In early 2016, my husband of 45 years was diagnosed with stage 4 kidney cancer and is being treated in a immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
-I am blogging about this cautionary tale which continues to humble us.
+In early 2016, her husband of 45 years, was diagnosed with stage four kidney cancer and was successfully treated in a immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
+She is blogging about this cautionary tale which continues to humble.

-Dixie has lived all over the United States, moving to Houston in the middle of her senior year of high school, where she finally discovered Southern charm and hospitality.
-She married a very funny native Houstonian a year out of high school, and several years later had three hilarious kids.
-Her middle child/angel, Mimi, was born with cerebral palsy and is now 32 years old.
-When her youngest finally entered the first grade, Dixie, at the age of 40, started attending classes at the local community college.
+Dixie married a very funny native-Houstonian and together have three hilarious kids.
+Her middle child/angel, Mimi, was born with cerebral palsy and is now 33 years old.
+When her youngest entered the first grade, Dixie, at the age of 40, started attending classes at the local community college.
 Baking a diploma in a warm oven from scratch, it took five years to complete a two-year degree.
 Dixie took classes while the kids attended school, studying painful subjects, such as college algebra, biology and British literature while they slept.
 It was there she discovered her love of writing.
 After completion of a Mass Communications class, her teacher, and also local newspaper editor, asked Dixie if she could write “funny.”
 The rest is history.